PADI Open Water Diver Course

 Usually Finished Back at the DGA Shop about 3-4 pm after gear washing, debriefing and learning how to record (log your first open water dives)

 This morning we will go Scuba Diving at for a 2 shore dives up to 10 meters exploring Melbourne’s beautiful reefs and their fish life.
-November and December courses there are no boat dives due to Covid.
-Typical starting time is 9 am meeting at the dive site chosen to suit the weather.
+Typical starting time is 8-9 am meeting at Portsea.

 Before we start the last day of diving, you will need to come into the DGA Dive Shop to pick up your Dive Equipment a day or two before.